 I just ate what everyone else did: what I was told was good food.
 We all eat what is tasty or what is convenient or what our parents taught us to prefer.

 He grew up on a dairy farm, where milk production was the major food and income source.
-His dissertation at Cornell University was about better methods for faster growth of cows and sheep.
+His dissertation at Cornell University was about better methods for faster growing of cows and sheep.
 He wanted to promote higher consumption of meat, milk, and eggs as he believed this would help to improve people’s overall health.

 The author was the last graduate student under the guidance of Professor Clive Maine McCay (1898–1967).
 Clive McCay was known for conducting experiments with rats in which they were fed much less food than they would normally eat.
 These rats actually had significantly longer and more active lives than rats that were allowed to eat as much as they pleased.
 The same thing happened with dogs.
 McCay died from a serious illness.

 At the Massachusetts Institute of Technology (MIT), Campbell then investigated why millions of chicks were dying as a result of an unknown toxic chemical in their food und determined that dioxin was the cause (polychlorinated dibenzodioxins and dibenzofurans), probably the most toxic chemical compound.

 I initially worked at MIT, where I was assigned a chicken feed puzzle.
 Millions of chicks a year were dying from an unknown toxic chemical in their feed, and I had the responsibility of isolating and determining the structure of this chemical.
 After two and one-half years, I helped discover dioxin ... (p.
 4)